Loading information, please wait...loading

 Why buy from NothingProjector?

-- they offer the lowest price guarantee until 30 days after your purchase (they refund the difference if you find cheaper)
+- they offer the lowest price guarantee up to 30 days after your purchase (they'll refund the difference if you find it cheaper)

-- they offer a 3-year warranty (compared to 2 years on the official site)
+- they offer a 3-year warranty (vs. 2 years on the official site)

-- they offer a 30-day return window (compared to 14 on the official site)
+- they offer a 30-day return window (vs. 14 on the official site)

 With this discount, buying a Xiaomi Laser Cinema 2 doesn't make much sense anymore